European route E55

 European route E55 is an E-route.
+It starts in southern Sweden, crosses the Øresund strait to Denmark, and passes through more water (the western Baltic Sea) to reach continental Europe on Rostock, Germany.
+Thence it continues further southward on land through Germany and into the Czech Republic, Austria, and Italy.
+Finally, it passes through the Ionian Sea to serve western Greece.

-It passes through the following cities:
+The route passes through the following cities in order:

-Helsingborg … Helsingør – Copenhagen – Køge – Vordingborg – Nykøbing Falster – Gedser … Rostock – Berlin – Lübbenau – Dresden – Teplice – Prague – Tábor – Linz – Salzburg – Villach – Tarvisio – Udine – Palmanova – Venice – Ravenna – Cesena – Rimini – Fano – Ancona – Pescara – Canosa di Puglia – Bari – Brindisi … Igoumenitsa – Preveza – Rhion – Patrai – Pyrgos – Kalamáta.
+Helsingborg ...
+Helsingør – Copenhagen – Køge – Vordingborg – Nykøbing Falster – Gedser ...
+Rostock – Berlin – Lübbenau – Dresden – Ústí nad Labem – Prague – Tábor – Linz – Salzburg – Villach – Tarvisio – Udine – Palmanova – Venice – Ravenna – Cesena – Rimini – Fano – Ancona – Pescara – Canosa di Puglia – Bari – Brindisi ...
+Igoumenitsa – Preveza – Rio – Patras – Pyrgos – Kalamata.

 From Helsingborg, the route was supposed to continue northward through Sweden and into Finland, but a decision was made to keep the E4 designation in Sweden, formerly used for a European route from Lisbon to Helsinki.
-E55 is not and has not been signposted in Sweden.
-Since 2018 E55 is not signposted between Helsingør and Køge in Denmark, but is signposted south of Køge.
+The E55 is not and has not been signposted in Sweden.
+Since 2018, the E55 is not signposted between Helsingør and Køge in Denmark, but is signposted south of Køge.